Thorne-Musau/Consumer-Segmentation-Analysis/README.md

-## Draft
+## Consumer Segmentation Analysis and Prediction using Machine Learning

+---
-Consumer Segmentation Draft
+### Consumer Segmentation
+Both Unsupervised and supervised learning techniques will be in use in this project